natdurlik/chicken-challenge-game/README.md

 # Chicken Challenge
 Small game with focus on using Design Patterns.
 ## About
+Your main goal in this game is to cross the road as a small chicken.
+Watch out, as some vehicle behavior can be unpredictable.
+After reaching right side, the next map is generated randomly, hp points restored and level increased.

+For controling your character use arrows (<- and ->) or change controls in Settings Menu.
+Use arrows and enter to navigate through menus and q to quit to the main menu/quit the game.

+The purpose of creating this game was purely educational.
+I tried to use a lot of design patterns and follow object-oriented design principles, even if some of them weren't necessary in this small project.

+Pixel art by me.

 ## Design Patterns
   1. State - altering between game screens, such as Main Menu, Settings etc.